Why Visit Athens? 19 Great Reasons to Go

 More information about Athens

-We’re partial to both Rick Steves’ Pocket Athens travel guide and Lonely Planet’s Greece guide.
+Weโre partial to both Rick Steves’ Pocket Athens travel guide and Lonely Planetโs Greece guide.
 See the complete list of Athens and Greece travel guides on Amazon.
 (As an Amazon associate, we earn from qualifying purchases.)

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
-We especially like Booking’s flexible cancellation policy!
+โ Hotels: Booking.com is our go-to for scoring a โwowโ hotel โ or at least a decent one โ often at lower rates than the hotelโs own website.
+(We especially like Booking.comโs flexible cancellation policy!)
+You can also find excellent discounted rates on Expedia, especially for hotels in the U.S. and Mexico.

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+โ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!
+โ Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!

-Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.
+โ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often one of the best ways to explore off the beaten path.
-Discover Cars searches car rental companies so you get the best rates.
+โ Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+โ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+โ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
-Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.
+โ Need more help planning your trip?
+Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find cool hotels and other useful trip planning info.

 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!

-Photo credits: 2, 6, 7, 14 to 16, 29 © Janice and George Mucalov, SandInMySuitcase | 13, 35, 36 King George Hotel | 20, 21 National Archaeological Museum | 31 Museum of Cycladic Art
+Photo credits: 2, 6, 7, 14 to 16, 29 ยฉ Janice and George Mucalov, SandInMySuitcase | 13, 35, 36 King George Hotel | 20, 21 National Archaeological Museum | 31 Museum of Cycladic Art

 About the authors

-You are all forgetting the best thing about Athens….the people!!
-I’ve traveled around the world but never found such outgoing and kind people.
+Iโve traveled around the world but never found such outgoing and kind people.
 They know who they are, know they have nothing to prove so are just themselves.
-Whether a guide at a museum, a local on the street or a shopkeeper in the Plaka, loved them all.

-We agree :-).
-But we'd go one step further!
-In Greece, as in many other countries we've visited (like Mexico and Sri Lanka), the kindness of the people is one of the best things about traveling to these foreign places.
+But we’d go one step further!
+In Greece, as in many other countries we’ve visited (like Mexico and Sri Lanka), the kindness of the people is one of the best things about traveling to these foreign places.

 Athens and Greece are in trouble now, but the Archaeological Museum is a miracle.
 We devoted a full day to it.